-After a year of collaboration and negotiations, HDOT has recently published the draft Energy Security & Waste Reduction Plan (ESWRP) HBL has summarized our comments below and will submit more detailed comments via email.
+After a year of collaboration and negotiations, HDOT has recently published the draft Energy Security & Waste Reduction Plan (ESWRP) HBL has provided a link to our official comments and a summary of them below.

 The pillars of the plan are island energy security, affordability for kamaʻāina and emissions reduction.
 A sampling of strategies in the plan includes incentives for electric vehicles and cleaner fuels; the build out within five years of significant pedestrian, bicycle and transit projects so that people can chose transportation options other than single passenger vehicles, and immediate investment in carbon sequestration efforts such as native reforestation.